suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```

-This script is controlled by a JSON file.
-A key feature of the tool is that it does not download the entire dataset from the server.
-Instead, it extracts data for a specific location and saves it as a CSV file or returns it as a variable.
+For running the tool you would need two inputs:

-To run the script, you will need an input file, specifically a JSON file that includes information about the dataset you want to extract from.
-Examples are provided in the "Usage" section.
-The file should include the following information:
+ 1. Input file : this is a JSON file which includes information on the dataset you want to extract from.
+The structure of the JSON file should be as follows:
 ```
 {
     "IndicatorPath": " ",